Provisioning Center Questions

 Unfortunately, the delivery of medical marijuana through the mail is illegal therefore we do not provide a delivery service for medication.
 We do have Express Pickup for patients where you can call your order in for pick-up and it will be ready for you when you arrive at our building.

-We have a large variety of medical marijuana products including: Flower, Edibles, Concentrates (RSO, Wax, Shatter), Oil Cartridges, Capsules, and Topicals.
+We have a large variety of medical marijuana products including: Flower, Edibles, Concentrates, Oil Cartridges, Tablets, and Topicals.

 Please click here to see our MENU, or here to learn more about the types of medical cannabis.

-Yes, all of our products (flower, concentrates, and edibles) are tested by State of Michigan approved and licensed safety and testing medical marihuana facility, an accredited medical marijuana testing facility.
+Yes, all of our products are tested by State of Michigan approved and licensed safety and testing medical marihuana facility, an accredited medical marijuana testing facility.

-Yes, we offer a wide assortment of accessories including pipes, papers, XXXX, XXXX.
-You can choose from an assortment of White River Wellness Gear.
+Yes, we offer a wide assortment of accessories including pipes and papers.

 For a registered qualifying patient, an amount of marihuana product that does not, in total, exceed 2.5 ounces per day.